sagar2395/build-and-learn/README.md

 - *kubectl expose deployment go-backend --type=LoadBalancer --name=go-lb-service* - Use this for creating load balancer service
 - *kubectl port-forward deployments/name 9000:8080* - This command is used to forward 9000 port from local machine to kubernetes cluster.

+I am using colima for running docker runtime on mac. run colima start to run docker engine on MAC.

 Lab Plan -

 Labs